Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 	});
 ~~~

-This is something that needs to be moved into our services with the help of the ".map" operator.
+This is something that needs to be moved into our services with the help of the **.map** operator.

-Inside our dataService.service.ts, we use the obserable operators - map to tranform items inside an observable.
+Inside our **dataService.service.ts**, we use the obserable operators - map, to tranform items inside an observable.

-First we import the operator as they are not availble by default as it'll increase the size of our application.
+First we import the operator as they are not availble by default (unused operators will increase the size of our application).

-The we call out the map moethod - we are mapping/ transforming this repsonse to an array of js objects.
+The we call out the map method - we are mapping/ transforming this repsonse to an array of js objects.

 ~~~
 ///